HL7/cql/input/pages/04-logicalspecification.md

 Specifies a terminology filter to be applied as part of the retrieve.
 Each codeFilter is specified as [property] [comparator] [value] or [search] [comparator] [value].
 When multiple codeFilters are present, they are all applied (i.e. ANDed).
 For simplicity, if this element is specified at all, it will include the code filter established by the attributes of the retrieve, as well as any additional filtering criteria as determined by optimization strategies.

 ##### dateFilter
 Specifies a date filter to be applied as part of the retrieve.
-Each dateFilter is specifies as a [property], or a [lowProperty]-[highProperty], or a [search], and a [value] that is an expression that evaluates to an interval of a date or time value.
+Each dateFilter is specified as a [property], or a [lowProperty]-[highProperty], or a [search], and a [value] that is an expression that evaluates to an interval of a date or time value.
 When multiple dateFilters are present, they are all applied (i.e. ANDed).
 For simplicity, if this element is specified at all, it will include the date filter established by the attributes of the retrieve, as well as any additional filtering criteria as determined by optimization strategies.

 ##### otherFilter
 Specifies other, non-id, -context, -terminology, or -date valued filter criteria to be applied as part of the retrieve.
 Each other Filter is specified as [property] [comparator] [value] or [search] [comparator] [value].
 When multiple otherFilters are present, they are all applied (i.e. ANDed).
 This element is included to allow for additional filtering criteria as determined by optimization strategies.